tc39/notes/es7/2016-03/march-31.md

 BT: Reserve the right to come back later and object more strongly.
 Not sure if ICU has the APIs that we can use to support this.

-The ECMA 402 group encourages Microsoft to use ICU
+The ECMA-402 group encourages Microsoft to use ICU

 AWB: TC39 is not supposed to be telling parties how to implement the standards, only what to implement.